Hotels in Fairbanks, Alaska

 Candlewood Suites Fairbanks by IHG

-- Spacious suites provide room for groups to spread out and plan
+- Spacious suites provide room to spread out after long city days

 Springhill Suites by Marriott Fairbanks